• Skip to primary navigation

 • You don’t have to press very hard, the dough pieces will naturally bake together.
 The most important part is to simply press out any air between the filling and the pastry.

-• Filling Pop-Tarts with fruit paste
+• Filling the Pop-Tarts

 • Just to reiterate, and for some this may be difficult: do not use a fork to crimp the edges!
 I mean geeze, have you ever seen a Pop-Tart before?
 They totally do not have crimped edges.
 Don’t ruin this, you’ve come so far!